 9. Freeze the mixture in your ice cream maker according to the manufacturer’s instructions.

-10. While the ice cream is churning, crumble the hardened caramel praline into very little bits, about the size of very large confetti (about ½-inch, or 1 cm).
+10. While the ice cream is churning, crumble the hardened caramel praline into very little bits, about the size of very large confetti (about ½-inch, 1 cm).
 You can use a mortar and pestle or place it the caramel shards in a sturdy freezer bag and crush them with a rolling pan.
 If you used a silicone baking mat, you fold the mat repeatedly to crumble the caramel into bits.

 11. Once your caramel ice cream is churned, quickly stir in the crushed caramel, then chill in the freezer until firm.